dw0111/ing2homebank/README.md

-# vb2homebank
+# ing2homebank

 Thank you to [hamvocke](https://github.com/hamvocke) for writing this for [DKB](https://github.com/hamvocke/dkb2homebank) and basically having done all the work already.

-This script converts CSV account reports from german Volksbank to a CSV format that can be imported by the personal finance software [Homebank](http://homebank.free.fr/).
+This script converts CSV account reports from ING to a CSV format that can be imported by the personal finance software [Homebank](http://homebank.free.fr/).